apache/pekko-connectors/docs/src/main/paradox/mqtt.md

 @@@ note { title="Streaming Differences" }

-Alpakka contains @ref[another MQTT connector](mqtt-streaming.md) which is _not_ based on the Eclipse Paho client, unlike this one.
+Apache Pekko Connectors contains @ref[another MQTT connector](mqtt-streaming.md) which is _not_ based on the Eclipse Paho client, unlike this one.
 Please refer to the other connector where the differences are expanded on.

 @@@

-The Alpakka MQTT connector provides an Akka Stream source, sink and flow to connect to MQTT brokers.
+The Apache Pekko Connectors MQTT connector provides an Apache Pekko Stream source, sink and flow to connect to MQTT brokers.
 It is based on the [Eclipse Paho Java client](https://www.eclipse.org/paho/clients/java/).

 @@project-info{ projectId="mqtt" }